lfkdev/bashtemplate/README.md

 trap exit_CTRL QUIT
 trap exit_CTRL SIGINT
 ```
-This way the Script catches when the user is pressing strg+c or the script get interrupted by other ways.
+So the script catches when the user pressed ctrl+c or the it got interrupted by other ways.
-That way you can call the cleanup function even if the script dies while running.
+This way you can call the cleanup function even if the script dies while running.

 ## Changing Colors
 Just change the color pallet values at the top of the script as you whish.